-It occurs more commonly in women than men by a ratio three to one, and generally affects people aged 30-50 years but can occur at any age.
+It occurs more commonly in women than men by a ratio

+3:1, and generally affects people aged 30-50 years but can occur at any age.
 It can occur in people with arthritis, thyroid problems, during pregnancy or after a fracture, but in most people, no cause is identified.